fluxcd/website/content/en/flux/installation/bootstrap/gitea.md

 If you want to bootstrap Flux for a repository owned by a Gitea organization, it is recommended to create a dedicated user for Flux under your organization.

-Generate a Gitea PAT for the Flux user that can create repositories by checking all permissions under `Select permissions`.

-If you want to use an existing repository, the Flux user must have `admin` permissions for that repository.

 Run the bootstrap for a repository owned by a Gitea organization: